Public Interest Disclosure Scheme

 How to make a PID?

-Public officials who intend to make a PID related to Geoscience Australia (the agency) should make the PID to an authorised officer.
-The agency's authorised officers are:
+Public officials who intend to make a PID related to Geoscience Australia (the entity) should make the PID to an authorised officer.
+The entity's authorised officers are:

 - their name and contact details (although the discloser may remain anonymous)